This video kind of clears that up.

 Before we get to the dryer analysis, let's look at some aggregation of the websites saying each of the above examples.

 "...let’s just pretend he did.
-Does rejecting the notion of reporting a crime to the police contradict the
+Does rejecting the notion of reporting a crime to the police contradict the positive message he’s trying to instill in young people?"

 And now the final word: if money was all it took to stay out of prison, none of the Enron boys would have seen a day.
 Mandatory federal guidelines require felons with firearms to serve a minimum of a five year sentence, consecutively.
 Check it out on the link.